 How many people in Germany have ever used drugs?
 What drugs have they used?
 How many have used drugs recently?
 How many are using drugs in highly risky ways?

-How does the Germany measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment?
+How does Germany measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.

 How is the drug treatment system organised in Germany?
 How is it financed?
 How is the provision of treatment divided between inpatient and outpatient settings?